jlauinger/bachelor-of-science/README.md

 The `implementation` directory contains the Matlab code that I wrote to conduct experiments for this thesis. **Some files, starting with seemoo\_, can however not be used directly**.
 This is due to a dependency to an internal library from the SEEMOO Lab at TU Darmstadt that I couldn't include in this repository.
+Furthermore, there is a couple of calls to functions starting with ieee\_80211\_.
+The implementation of those functions is missing.

 The LaTeX files and assets for the thesis document, as well as my presentations, are located in the `thesis` directory.
 The final thesis document is included in PDF format in the top-level